ddeng36/script-boot/README.md

 ## Usage

-- @App: The Entrypoint of the application.
+- @ScriptBootApplication: The Entrypoint of the application.
   1. Scan and load all files.
   2. Instantiate Main and then call main().
 - @Bean: The annotation to mark a class as bean, then save this class to the bean factory.